pravega/.github/how-to-release.md

 * Once the operation completes, locate the URL field in the Summary tab of the newly closed repository (it will be something like https://oss.sonatype.org/content/repositories/iopravega-XXXX where XXXX is the number of the staging repository).
 This should be tested to ensure that all artifacts are present and functions as expected.

 # Vote on the release candidate
-Note again that this vote phase is not strictly required for ecosystem projects.

 ## Announcing for voting
 Once you have built and individually reviewed the release candidate, please share it for the community-wide review.
 You need to share these things to the Slack channel for this release candidate.